nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### 2.3.2.
 Attacker Model

 In terms of what is trusted, the database is fully trusted, as it does not verify anything, if a request is made to the database, the one sending requests (server), has already been completely verified.
-The server is partially trusted, since it has a lot of verifications.
+The server is fully trusted, as it handles every part of the application with no restrictions and are created and maintained the developers and network managers.

-The users themselfs, are treated as untrusted, since they don't access the database directly, and need pass through all the server's verifications, aswell as requiring all the different security keys.
+The users are treated as untrusted, since they don't access the database directly, and need pass through the server's verifications, as well as requiring the different security keys.
+In addition, there are no limitation for who can become a user of the system which means that the clients remain untrusted.

-Anyone who's coming from outside / unregistered / an attacker are untrusted.
-They shouldn't even be able to pass through the firewall and hence in theory can't do anything.
-If they somehow gain access to the server as normal users, they can't do anything either since everything is encrypted with key's and they can't access other users' songs, since the server verifies everything.
-The HMAC + AES is a good overall combiation, but we are very vulnerable to a lot of attacks.
+There are multiple vulnerabilities in our system:

-For example, if a machine is compromised, not only the client using that machine would be compromised, but all the family.
-The attacker could easily get access to the family key, gaining access to all the victim's songs, and would be able to delete them from the victim's database which would also affect the family.
+1. If one a machine is compromised for some reason(related or unrelated to our application), will not only the client using that machine would be compromised, but all the family.
+The attacker will have access to the family key and gaini access to all the victim's songs.
+The attacker would be able to delete, get and post songs and thereby impact the rest of the family members.

-Since we don't have HTTPS/TLS, our credentials are being sent in plain text.
-This way, if any attacker has access to the connection, for example from a man in the middle attack, the attacker could gain access to the client's login information, and delete the songs etc.
+2. Since we don't have HTTPS/TLS, our credentials are being sent in plain text.
+This way, if any attacker sniffs the inital packages it can impersonate the user and do CRUD operations.

+3. Another downside by not using HTTPS is the lack of a digital certificate from the server, making it possible for anyone to impersonate the server.
+This could lead to the server beeing able to do extensive attacks on the clients, because it is able to return malicous code in the request responses to the client.
+This includes installing rootkits at the client and adding the user to a botnet.
+The attacker could also imperonate the user as in 2.

+4. As no timestamp, sequence number or challenge/response pattern are added will both the client and server be suseptable for replay attacks.

+5. Perfect forward secrecy are not provided as the key exchange don't use a method such as DH.
+As previously mentioned is this not a big consern as we are dealing with non-sensitive data.
+If our long-term keys at some point is exposed, all our previously communication can be decrypted as long as the packets containing the session keys were captured.

 <!-- (_Define who is fully trusted, partially trusted, or untrusted._) -->